adrienpayong/OCRproject/README.md

 - Text Recognition : Tesseract OCR
 - Environment: Google Colab

+## Topics Covered in this Project

+All of the data science tools and techniques that you will use to implement this project's solution are detailed below.

 ## step-by-step guide on building OCR from scratch in Python:

 **1. Setting up and Installation to run Yolov4**

 We'll be downloading AlexeyAB's famous repository, adjusting the Makefile to enable OPENCV and GPU for darknet, and then building darknet.

+## Computer Vision using OpenCV

+OpenCV is one of Python's most popular image processing and computer vision libraries.

+Any image must be processed before being served to the object detection model YOLO, and you will use OpenCV to do so.

+Furthermore, various OpenCV library functions are used to visualize the YOLO model's testing results.

+## Coding with Google Colab

 **2. Downloading pre-trained YOLOv4 weights**